arndom/amazon-clone/README.md

-This is a ReactJS project Amazon clone with full functionality; authentication with firebase,card payments with stripe. hosted on firebase.
+This is a ReactJS Amazon clone with full functionality; authentication with firebase,card payments with stripe. hosted on firebase.